Tieske/luawinmake/README.md

 - 5.2
 - 5.3

 Lua is build with the default compatibility options (mimics the unix makefiles for each of the Lua versions listed above).
+Unless the `--nocompat` flag is used.

 It supports MS and GCC based compilers (autodetects; uses the first one found in the system path), and was tested with;